musescore/musescore-old/mscore/manual/README.txt

 SET UP INSTRUCTIONS

-Code is written in Python 2.5.
+Code is written for Python 2.6.
 The actual PDF creation has several dependencies that must be installed first.
 See http://www.htmltopdf.org/ for details.
 I recommend pisa 3.0.31 or later since some earlier versions of pisa contain a image display bug.

 A connection to the Internet is required since ProcessHTML.py fetches HTML and images files from the MuseScore website.

 USE INSTRUCTIONS

 To create PDF handbooks run ProcessHTML.py from the command line.

 By default the script will create the English handbook.
 To create other language handbooks use the standard two-letter language code as follows:

 > Python ProcessHTML.py fr

 To create all the language handbooks at once use "all" as the command line argument.

 > Python ProcessHTML.py all